Chayandas1234/C_study/KNK_C_Programming_2ed/CHAPTER_13_STRING/count_blank_spaces/README.md

 	return temp;
 }
 ```
-modify function to not using `i` in for loop...
+modify function to not using `i` in loop...

 ```
 int count_space_onlyPTR(const char* str) {